 When you’re ready to serve the cakes, sift some confectioner’s sugar over the top of each cake and add a generous sprinkle of ground pistachios.
 It’s a pretty touch, if serving these cakes for a holiday or event, to add a silk rose bud to the center of each cake.
 When this recipe is baked in a tube pan, it develops a fabulous, crusty top which may crack a bit – that’s perfectly normal!
 I think you’ll love this cake!

 Need another mini dessert?
-Lemon-Lime Curd in Sugared Wonton Cups is easy, delicious and so pretty on the plate!
+These Peppermint Mini Bundt Cakes are easy, delicious and so pretty on the plate!

 - 3 cups flour